KuuNeos/KuuNeos/README.md

 <p>I just wanna avoid accidentally talking to minors, sorry :c.
 <p>
 <p>
-<p>I am usualy in 18+ either AFK-ish or wanting to int!!
+<p>I am usually in 18+ either AFK-ish or wanting to int!!
 Feel free to bother me when I'm over there!!
 <p>(If you want my actual socials, please whisp me, I'm not comfortable putting them out in the open...)

 </div>